JohnTailor/BertSenClu/README.md

 Top 3 sentences for topic 1  [('enforcement.\n\n    ', 0.22597079), ('Enforcement.  ', 0.22597079), ('to the Constitution.\n\n   ', 0.22434217)]
 #The sentences show that the sentence partitioning algorithm used is not the best...
 (It splits based on carriage returns.
 Still topic modeling results are good.
 It's also easy to use another one, or preprocess the data

-The `-1` topic refers to all outlier documents and are typically ignored.
-Next, let's take a look at the most frequent topic that was generated:
 ```

 ## How it works
-The steps for topic modeling with Bert-SenClu are
+The steps for topic modeling with **Bert-SenClu** are
 <ol>
   <li>Splitting docs into sentences</li>
   <li>Embedding the sentences using pretrained sentence-transformers</li>
   <li>Running the topic modeling</li>
   <li>Computing topic-word distributions based on sentence to topic assignments</li>
 </ol>
 The outcomes of the first two steps are stored in a user-provided folder if parameter "loadAndStoreInFolder" is set explicitly in "fit_transform".
-By default it is None.
-SenClu can reuse the stored precomputed sentence partitionen and embeddings, which speeds up re-running the topic modeling, e.g., if you want to change the number of topics.
-However, if you alter the data, you need to delete the folder containing the data.
-We will further work on speeding the inference up.
+By default this is not the case (i.e., "loadAndStoreInFolder"=None).  **Bert-SenClu** can reuse the stored precomputed sentence partitionen and embeddings, which speeds up re-running the topic modeling, e.g., if you want to change the number of topics.
+However, if you alter the data, you need to delete the folder, i.e., the files with the precomputed sentence embeddings and partitionings.

 You can change each algorithm in these steps, especially the algorithm for sentence partitioning as well as the pre-trained sentence embedder.
-As you saw in the example, the sentence partitioning is not great for the newsgroup dataset, but it still works well.
+As you saw in the example, the used algorithm for sentence partitioning is not that great for the newsgroup dataset, but the overall result is still good.

-A user can choose parameter "alpha", which guides the algorithm on how many topics a document should contain.
-Setting it 0, means that we want few topics.
-Setting it to 1 (or larger) means we want many.
-By default we recommend to something like 0.5/sqrt(nTopics).
+The (main) function "fit_transform" has a hyperparameter "alpha" (similar to other models like LDA), which guides the algorithm on how many topics a document should contain.
+Setting it 0, means that a document likely has few topics.
+Setting it to 1 (or larger) means it is more likely to have many (for longer documents).
+As default, you can use 0.5/sqrt(nTopics).

 ## Citation